Esri/arcgis-maps-sdk-java-samples/feature_layers/feature-collection-layer-from-portal/README.md

 ## How to use the sample

 The feature collection is loaded from the Portal item when the sample starts.
-Enter feature collection saved as portal item in the text field and click on button to see result.
+Enter the ID of a Portal item that holds a feature collection into the text field, and click on the button to see result.

 ## How it works

-To display a `FeatureCollection` as a `portal Item` on an `ArcGISMap` :

 1. Create a `Portal`.
 2. Create the `PortalItem`, referring to the portal and an item ID.